srlinuxamericas/N92-evpn/README.md

 set / interface ethernet-1/10 subinterface 0 type bridged
 ```

 IP addresses on the client side are pre-configured during deployment.
-This can be verified by logging to the Client shell and running `ip a`.
+This can be verified by logging in to the Client shell and running `ip a`.

 To login to Client1, use:
 ```